samchamper/slim_vis/README.md

 pipenv run vis -src data_file.txt -fps 8 -s 4 -dim 1080
 ```

+* Alternate install flow: dependencies can also be installed using venv, though it's less cool.
+    To do so, run ``make install`` and then to run the program, run ``make run``.

 ## Notes:
 Adding the code to slim to export data to a file that can be read by this program greatly increases SLiM's
 runtime - by as much as a factor of 2.
 File I/O is slow.